 Hurricanes bring excessive rain.
 When heavy rains bring flooding to an area, your private well may not be safe to drink.
 It may be in danger of contamination from pollutants found in the flood waters.
 If your well has been flooded, meaning either ...
 READ MORE

 Hurricanes are one of nature’s most powerful storms.
 They produce strong winds, storm surge flooding, and heavy rainfall.
-When heavy rains bring flooding to an area, people don’t often think about the damage caused to their private drinking ...
+When heavy rains bring flooding to an ...
 READ MORE

 The 2020 Atlantic hurricane season runs from June 1 to November 30.
 Are you prepared for this hurricane season?
 Last Water Wednesday, the Family Consumer Sciences Agents LuAnn Duncan in Sumter County and Lisa Hamilton in Volusia County gave ...
 READ MORE